aaronbloomfield/nws/hws/pingcmd/index.md

 threading.Thread(target=start_sniffing, args=(), daemon=True).start()
 ```

 The other thread (the one not sniffing) should receive input (via `input()`) until the user enters "quit".
-Any input received (other than "quit", which just exits) will be sent to the server as an ping payload.
+Any input received, including "quit", will be sent to the server as an ping payload.
+The client also quits on "quit".
 Any response from the server will be displayed to the screen.
 Note that, since any exit (from the "quit" command) needs to exit *both* threads, so use `os._exit(0)`.

 You don't need to send the replies to the ping!
 Let the operating system do that.
 The client sends the command to the server in a ping-request (type=8), and the operating system sends the ping-reply (type=0).
 Then the server sends the output in a new ping-request, and the operating system sends a ping-reply.